 YouTube: NASAWebbTelescope

-Gratuitous image - this one was taken by Nasreen Alkhateeb for me from inside the cleanroom - I'm standing in the window look out at the telescope!
+Gratuitous images - this one was taken by Nasreen Alkhateeb for me from inside the cleanroom - I'm standing in the window looking out at the telescope!